 #SaveRural Hospitals Action KitThe National Rural Health Association's Rural Health Policy Institute is the largest rural advocacy event in the country.
 At the conference you can learn firsthand about the development and implementation of health care policy at the federal level and meet

-Fifty-three rural hospitals have closed; 283 more are on the brink of closure.
+Fifty-five rural hospitals have closed; 283 more are on the brink of closure.
 Since January 2013, more rural hospitals have closed than in the previous 10 years combined.

 It's clear continued cuts in hospital payments have taken their toll, forcing closures and leaving many of our nation's most vulnerable populations without timely access to care.